mojwinter/APAS/README.md

 Automated Parking Availability System (APAS):

-APAS is a parking availability system designed to recognize occupancy of a parking garage and display the information on through web applications and mobile devices to allow for reserving and payment of parking for visiting clients.
+APAS is a smart parking management system that detects and displays the real-time occupancy of a parking garage, enabling users to view availability, make reservations, and process payments through web and mobile applications.

 The system leverages machine learning for vehicle detection, using a YOLOv8 object detection model implemented in PyTorch.
 The model runs directly on a Raspberry Pi 4 hardware platform with wide-angle cameras, capturing video at 30 FPS and providing inference with approximately 120 ms latency.